Maintenance and washing instructions for your Leela Yoga Rug

-Dry your Mysore rug in the open area, warm place to avoid long drying.
+Dry your Mysore rug in the open area or warm place to avoid long drying.
 You can use some place on the sun but the colors may fade much more rapidly.

-We advice not to use dryer because hot air may cause shrinkage of the rug.
+We advise not to use a dryer because hot air may cause shrinkage of the rug.